- The Gut houses approximately 70% of the body’s immune system.

 - About 100 trillion diverse microorganisms live in the Gut.

-- Human genes to organismal genes are about 23 to 3000.
+- Human genes to organismal genes are about 23 HG to 3000 OG.

 - The organism’s functions influence a person’s fitness, phenotype, and health.